laurencedawson/sync-for-reddit/README.md

 	- Fix all the flags to add | PendingIntent.FLAG_IMMUTABLE

 ### Paused
-	- Add a new section to themes "Content highlight color"
 	- Add animation when showing the collapsed toolbar (maybe a fade)
 	- Sidebar should comeback as a sidebar
 	- Check profile bottom sheet